 Where ever possible, it’s advised to get a home inspection on an older home.
 In this blog post, we go through some of the home inspections aspects.
 It’s worth noting that home inspectors don’t get in depth on any specific item above, and only inspect what is visible.
 Home inspections are typically 3hrs in length and cost about $500.

 Old homes can be a huge plus for some people but it’s not for everyone.
 If you’re considering purchasing an old home in Guelph, get in touch!
-We sell many homes in the downtown area of Guelph and would be happy to help.
+We are real estate agents in Guelph and sell many homes in the downtown area of Guelph and would be happy to help.